purgatoryforcookies/stackZ/README.md

 Each environment has priority and you'll read them from left to right.

 On the very left, you'll have OS Environments which get inherited from your machine.
 They are applied first.
-One by one to the right.
-If you have KEY's with the same name, they will get overwritten.
+If you have KEY's with the same name between env sets they will get overwritten by the next key present.
+Last key will win.

 You can mute a single ENV by right-clicking it, or a complete set from the toolbar.
 Muted variables are ignored.
 In order to edit the list, you'll need to be in edit mode.

 ### Terminals

-When terminal is stopped you can change its settings by typing commands.
+When terminal is stopped you can change its settings by typing commands, or by expanding the command from the menu.

 `cd new/path/` will change the currenct working directory (cwd) of the terminal.
 Directory changes inside a running terminal are ignored.
 `shell terminal` will change the terminal used.
 This can be for e.g.